 Little ones will think this is fun more than bigger kids.
 Dusting, sweeping, wiping down surfaces and other small cleaning jobs will keep kids busy and your office clean.
 It’s more a way of having the kids with you in your office and busy while you work, but it probably won’t last long at any given time.
 However, you can make it part of your routine.
 Every Monday, the kids give the office a little sprucing up.

 Have your older children watch the younger ones.
 If you're home, then a "babysitter" can be a fairly young child.
 They will gain valuable skills and confidence from the experience.
 Even kids just a little bit older than their siblings can help out.

 Reading books to younger kids or playing games can be fun as well.
 Be sure to talk to the older child about how to be nurturing and helpful to the little ones.
-This should be a positive, bond-building experience and not an opportunity to be bossy.
-Also reward them or at least acknowledge how helpful older kids have been to you.
-Otherwise, this could become a negative.
+It should be a positive, bond-building experience and not an opportunity to be bossy.
+Also, reward them or at least acknowledge how helpful older kids have been to you.
+Otherwise, this could have a negative effect.

 Of course, this depends on your business.
 Get creative!
 Think about what you do and what skills your kids have.
 Could they take photographs for you?
 Could they write or edit for you?
 Is repetitive data entering or coding they could do with a little training?

-Think about what things are worthwhile to improving your productivity in the long run but not good for it in the short run.
-For instance you would like to have a spreadsheet detailing all your client's contact information that is currently on little scraps of paper.
+Think about what things are worthwhile for improving your productivity in the long run but not good for it in the short run.
+For instance, you would like to have a spreadsheet detailing all your client's contact information that is currently on little scraps of paper.
 An older child could do this for you.
-If you are asking them to do real work then you should pay them in real money.
-It's only fair and it will insure you have enthusiastic workers in the future.
+If you are asking them to do real work, then you should pay them in real money.
+It's only fair, and it will ensure you have enthusiastic workers in the future.